frog2am/test/README.md

 # 📥 Installation

-Select one of the following methods to add <b>"Notiffy"</b> to your project.
+Select one of the following methods to add "Notiffy" to your project.
 <br />
 When using NPM.
 <br />